210 Social Work/Speech and Hearing Sciences

 Master of Social Work

-The School of Social Work offers a Master of Social Work degree with three options for completion: a two-year full-time program; a one-year advanced-standing program for qualified students with a degree in social work/social welfare from a Council on Social Work Education accredited undergraduate program; and a three-year part-time extended degree program.
+The School of Social Work offers a Master of Social Work degree with three options: a two-year full-time program; a one-year advanced-standing program for qualified students with a degree in social work/social welfare from a Council on Social Work Education accredited undergraduate program; and a three-year part-time extended degree program.

 All program options prepare students for advanced professional practice with a culturally diverse range of at-risk populations in publicly funded social services.
 The curriculum encompasses two distinct but interconnected areas: the beginning content or professional foundation, and opportunities for advanced content in areas of policy, services, and methods.